-The angel’s trumpet is a beautiful ornamental plant that is normally safe to grow.
-However, if eaten, the flowers and leaves can be extremely poisonous.
+Angel’s trumpet is an ornamental plant that is normally safe to grow.
+However, eating the flowers and leaves can be poisonous.
+It may cause symptoms like nausea, hallucinations, and blurred vision.

 When it comes to beautiful flowering plants, nature has always been somewhat deceptive, especially to curious animals and humans.
 After all, there’s a reason that belladonna, even with its intriguing magenta and pink hues, has been given the nickname “deadly nightshade.”